 How is the course taught?

 This 6-month Certificate is taught in 2 parts: The first part consists of 20 weeks of interactive, online instruction requiring a time commitment of approximately 10 hours per week from each student.
 All course materials are free and provided online.
 There is no textbook for students to purchase.
 Students view weekly videotaped lectures and complete written assignments tailored to their own tribal justice systems.
 Discussion forums allow students to learn about each other’s Tribal justice systems while sharing troubleshooting and problem-solving techniques helpful for advancing safety and justice.
 The second part of the course is a 40 hour, in-person, hands-on litigation institute at the University of Wisconsin Law School.
 The 40-hour course is held in Madison, Wisconsin and provides a safe, but challenging space for students to build upon their litigation skills.
 Students gain practical experience litigating a case in mock courtrooms with the assistance of witnesses and tribal court judges to enhance the trial experience.
+There is no textbook for students to purchase.
+However, it is highly recommended that students purchase their own copy of American Indian Law in a Nutshell, 7th Edition by William Canby, Jr. (available on Amazon) as a resource for use throughout the course and their future legal careers.

 How much does it cost to enroll?

 There is no tuition for qualified participants to take the online course.
 However, students are required to fund their travel, lodging and meals while attending the required on-site portion of the course.
+The National Tribal Trial College does not provide scholarships for travel, meals, or lodging.
+However, the Office on Violence Against Women traditionally authorizes expenditure of grant funds awarded to your Tribe or program to cover your onsite costs for the 40-hour course in Madison, Wisconsin.
+Please consult with your OVW grant program manager for additional information and approval.

 Who are the instructors?